print · login

 The shape of any n-dimensional array can be expressed by a shape vector.
 This implies a linear order of the indices.
 However, in several cases of program optimisation it would be convenient to express higher levels of neighbourhood.
 An example for this is the blocking of a 2-dimensional matrix.
 In this project, we look into higher-dimensional shapes that allow indices themselves to be multi-dimensional arrays.

-e) Increased Type Safety; looking into state of the art type systems such as dependent types or intersection types to improve static guarantees for array languages.
+g) Increased Type Safety; looking into state of the art type systems such as dependent types or intersection types to improve static guarantees for array languages.
+(2025 -- David Logtenberg, Quinten Cabo)

 This project looks into ways of expressing and verifying domain restrictions in the context of shape polymorphic array operations.

-f) Jupyter Notebooks for Advanced Array Programming; how to enable interactive array programming by blending compiler-calls and Jupyter notebook technology.
+h) Jupyter Notebooks for Advanced Array Programming; how to enable interactive array programming by blending compiler-calls and Jupyter notebook technology.
+(2025 -- Malte Wiethoff)

 Starting from a pre-existing prototype, this project looks into improving the interactivity of array programming in SaC.